clarity-project/ClarityCdnBundle/Resources/doc/index.md

 ### Step 4) Configure the bundle

-Now you need to configure bundle and create config section.
+Now, you need to create config section for bundle.
-Here is configuration of storages and storage by default.
+Here is configuration of storages and storage used by default.

 ``` yaml
 clarity_cdn: